NICOLA-200/NICOLA-200/README.md

 ## Hi there 👋

+**`WEB + MOBILE DEVELOPER `**

+   I'm a fullstack developer based in Rwanda,
+        I am currently pursuing a degree in software development at Rwanda Coding Academy, an esteemed institution in our country.
+I have successfully completed my first year of studies and have acquired valuable skills in web development.

 <!--
 **NICOLA-200/NICOLA-200** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.